 Of course there are many other questions that will be important to you based on your individual situation.
 Graduate and professional school is a large investment of time and money, and requires physical, mental and emotional energy and stamina.
 A good fit between yourself and the grad program and school is important to determine before you commit to that investment.
 Be cautious about rankings and so-called "best school" labels.
 Do your research on the criteria used for these evaluations and focus on what criteria and characteristics are of value to you.
 The best school for you is the one with the best fit for you, and might be different from the best school for one of your friends.

-CAUTIONS and DISCLAIMERS about the resources listed below.
+CAUTIONS and DISCLAIMERS about the resources on this page.

-- Career and Professional Development does not own or maintain websites external to career.vt.edu that are listed below, and we have no control over their content.
+- Career and Professional Development does not own or maintain websites external to career.vt.edu that are listed on this page, and we have no control over their content.
 We provide links as a service to Virginia Tech students.